-Users, their passwords, and Permissions can be edited within 1Integrate.

-Note: Access to the different sections of 1Integrate is controlled by a series of Permissions.
-Changing these permissions is achieved by altering the Roles for your installation.
+Users, passwords, and permissions can be edited within 1Integrate.
+Access to the different sections of 1Integrate is controlled by a series of permissions.
+Changing these permissions is achieved by changing Roles.

 ▲ Warning: By default, 1Integrate is deployed with example users and passwords included.
-This enables a quick set-up process, but for security reasons it is HIGHLY RECOMMENDED that:
+This enables a quick set-up process, but for security reasons it is HIGHLY RECOMMENDED that you:

-- As a minimum, on installation, change all passwords from the default to unique values. - Change the user names to ones relevant to your organisation. - Do not store users and passwords in plain text
+- Change all passwords from the default to unique values. - Change the user names to ones relevant to your organisation. - Do not store user names and passwords in plain text and use an external identity management system instead.